President Barack Obama’s second-term Cabinet picks so far resemble his golf foursomes more than the coalition of voters who gave him four more years.

 While some women’s groups raised complaints during Obama’s first term, he has come under renewed criticism as he fills out his second-term Cabinet and White House staff, a process not yet finished.
 Accusations that the White House is dominated by men is based, in part, on the numbers.

 To be sure, Obama isn’t finished reshaping his administration.
 Obama is considering Xerox Corp.
-(XRX) Chief Executive Officer Ursula Burns to head the Commerce Department, and Christine Gregoire, who will end her term as governor of Washington state later this month, has expressed interest in the Environmental Protection Agency job, according to a person familiar with the matter.
+(XRX:US) Chief Executive Officer Ursula Burns to head the Commerce Department, and Christine Gregoire, who will end her term as governor of Washington state later this month, has expressed interest in the Environmental Protection Agency job, according to a person familiar with the matter.

 About half of the almost 500 members of the White House staff are women, according to a list of employees submitted in a 2011 report to Congress.
 Among the 21 employees listed in the report as making the top salary of $172,200 a year, a group that includes press secretary Jay Carney and senior Obama adviser Valerie Jarrett, seven were women.